Microtomes and Cryostats

 Things to Avoid

-• Do not leave the blade exposed during sample loading and unloading.
-This is one of the easiest ways to sustain an injury.
-Remember to cover the blade.
+- Do not leave the blade exposed during sample loading and unloading to prevent injuries.
+Always cover the blade.

-• Do not handle the blade with unprotected hands.
-Make sure to use forceps and wear gloves.
+- Do not handle the blade with unprotected hands.
+Always use forceps and wear gloves.

-• Do not skip Personal Protective Equipment (PPE) - gloves can minimize or possibly prevent cuts and lacerations.
+- Do not skip wearing PPE.
+Gloves can minimize or possibly prevent cuts and lacerations.

 More Information